- WHERE TO STAY

 The cheap tickets are normally released 3 months prior to your departure date and the best deals often sell out quickly.

 You can however order tickets on-line and pick up the tickets from machines at key mainline stations.
-Although most Central London stations have these machines, Heathrow, Luton and Stansted Airports do not, but Gatwick Airport has.
+Although most central London stations have these machines, Luton and Stansted Airports do not, but Heathrow and Gatwick Airport have.

 At train stations there are manned ticket offices and also ticket machines.
 All major credit cards are taken as well as cash.